nextgis/docs_ngweb/source/layers.rst

    TMS_layer_settings_en

-After creating a TMS layer, the user can add it to the web map to display.
+After creating a TMS layer, the user can add it to the Web Map to display.
 No style is needed.

 .. _ngw_connect_tms_gdal: